-Although the evidence in favor of providing spatial skills training is strong, lack of resources at most community colleges across the nation is a deterrent to the adoption of such a course in technician education.
-SKIITS is addressing this need by developing and testing the effectiveness of a course that includes online lessons that can be delivered asynchronously to community college students.
+Although the evidence for providing spatial skills training is strong, lack of resources at most community colleges across the nation is a deterrent to the adoption of such a course in technician education.
+SKIITS is addressing this need by developing and testing the effectiveness of a course that includes online lessons that can be delivered asynchronysly to community colleges students.
 The project team is also refining and testing the effectiveness of an iPad app to enable students to use their fingers or a stylus for sketching exercises, a critical component that promotes spatial skills development.
 32, 33